truenas/middleware/docs/userguide/README.md

 ##Building the Documentation

 All of the following commands need to be run from /path/to/your-build-directory/freenas/docs/userguide.
-Three formats are currently available: HTML, single
+These formats are currently available: HTML, single
-HTML, and PDF.
+HTML, PDF, and EPUB.
 The output of either HTML can be found in /path/to/your-build-directory/freenas/docs/userguide/_build/ and can be viewed in a web browser.
 The
 PDF output will be found in /path/to/your-build-directory/freenas/docs/userguide/_build/latex/FreeNAS.pdf.
+The EPUB output will be found in
+/path/to/your-build-directory/freenas/docs/userguide/_build/freenas_userguide.epub.

 To build a local copy of the HTML, with a separate page for each chapter and that chapter's table of contents in the left frame with navigational links to browse between chapters, run the following command.
 This is the same format that is published at doc.freenas.org/9.3.